learn-co-curriculum/hs-git-environment-setup/README.md

 Git and github are very important to the life of a developer.
 Essentially they help you save all of your work and share it with other coders.
 You'll be learning a lot more about git and github, but first let's get you set up.

-***If you are using a Chromebook you can ignore these instructions.
+***If you are using a Chromebook, ignore these instructions.
 You already completed all of these steps when you first received your computer.***

 ###1.
 Set Up a Github Account